Gastroesophageal reflux disease

 • General measures:

-- elevation of the head of the bed by at least 15 cm;
+- raising the head of the bed by at least 15 cm ;

 - avoid a diet high in fat, but also chocolate, mint candies, alcohol, coffee, tobacco.